dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ## Suffixes
 The script dictates to use the suffixes `-NESTED` and `-UNNESTED` for your group pairs.
 Does this make you feel uncomfortable?
 All caps is not your cup of tea?
 I hear you, but please bear with me.
 In my experience it is very valuable to quickly identify groups which are managed by the script.
 This could be in:
 * An application
-* AD Users and Computers (ADUC) Snap-in
+* AD Users and Computers OU view
 * AD role group's 'Member Of' tab
 * AD user's 'Member Of' tab

 Maybe you even run monitoring on your AD users, to report (and remove) direct group memberships.
-With the naming convention you can easily exclude `-UNNESTED` groups from that check.
+With the naming convention you can easily exclude `UNNESTED` groups from that check.
 Also the suffixes need to be unique so the script does not accidentally consider other groups as pairs.
 You are still not convinced and insist on other suffixes?
-I got you, take a look at the parameter section.
+I got you, take a look at the next section.

 ## Parameters
 Oh, so you're a pro user?
 Cool, here are some extra features the script offers.